 Unit Four – Post Production

-The Fourth week will address the post production and marketing process including the following subject areas:
+The Fourth unit will address the post production and marketing process including the following subject areas:

 • Preparing for the edit